 Rather than buying the Moto E3, we strongly recommend the Moto G Play as a higher-specced alternative.
-With our exclusive voucher code discount, the Moto G Play is available for just £89 (less than the price of a Moto E3).
+With our voucher code discount, the Moto G Play is available for just £109 (only £19 more than the Moto E3).
 The Moto G Play comes with a number of highly worthwhile upgrades:

 - You’ll get twice as much storage.
 The Moto G4 Play comes with 16GB of storage, whereas the Moto E3 has only 8GB of storage.
 This means more space for your apps, photos, music, etc. The Moto G4 Play also has support for larger micro-SD cards (up to 128GB rather than up to 32GB).